basemmerink/fungal-twitch/README.md

   - COOLDOWN_PER_USER_IN_SECONDS - The cooldown in seconds that users need to wait before they can perform a shift again.
 Set to 0 to have no cooldown
 - Run the batch file RUN_THIS_THE_FIRST_TIME.bat - This will setup the nodejs environment, you only need to do this once
 - Run the batch file server.bat - This will start the server and is needed for the next step
-- Make 2 channel point redemptions, a template for those can be seen in the image below, at the bottom of this page
+- Make 2 channel point redemptions, a template for those can be seen in the image at the bottom of this page
 - To get the ID of these channel points, redeem the channel point reward while the server is running (make sure that user must enter a message).
 - After redeeming, the server will print the ID of the redemption
 - Edit the .env file again